 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.

 One downside of living in Edgewood, however, is that residents on average have to contend with a long commute, spending on average 31.14 minutes every day commuting to work.

 The percentage of people in Edgewood who are college-educated is somewhat higher than the average US community of 21.84%: 28.93% of adults in Edgewood have at least a bachelor's degree.

 The per capita income in Edgewood in 2010 was $38,052, which is wealthy relative to Washington and the nation.
 This equates to an annual income of $152,208 for a family of four.
 However, Edgewood contains both very wealthy and poor people as well.

 Edgewood is a somewhat ethnically-diverse city.
 The people who call Edgewood home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Edgewood residents report their race to be White, followed by Native American.
+The greatest number of Edgewood residents report their race to be White, followed by Asian.
 Important ancestries of people in Edgewood include English, Irish, Norwegian, and Italian.

 The most common language spoken in Edgewood is English.
 Other important languages spoken here include Italian and Russian.